Meet the Team

 Erin Sheridan

-Ranch Hand
+Assistant Herd Manager & Ranch Hand

 Payton Salas

-Payton Salas is a local ranch hand that is 10 miles down the road.
-She was born in Southern Wyoming and lived there for a few years before moving to South Central Colorado.
-She joined us full time the summer of 2024 and works part time during the school year.
-Payton is going into her sophomore year of high school at La Veta School District.
 She is the owner of Salas Show Goats and sells show goats to 4H and FFA members around the United States.
 Her interests and hobbies include fishing, hunting, camping, cooking, riding her horse, and spending time with her friends and family.
 Growing up she helped local ranchers brand and move their cattle-that is one of her favorite things to do.
 Payton’s need to keep busy and hard work ethic got her to her most recent position.
 She is super excited to be a part of the team at Redwing Ranch and hopes to learn more about regenerative agriculture.

-New Agrarian Program Apprentice - 2025
+Assistant Herd Manager & New Agrarian Program Apprentice - 2025

 Gabriel Chubb

-Gabriel is the newest New Agrarian Program apprentice from the Bay area of California.
+Gabriel is the newest New Agrarian Program apprentice hailing from the Bay Area.
 He spent 4 years in the United States Marine Corps, as an engine and propeller technician on KC-130J aircraft in North Carolina.
 Gabe sought out to change his lifestyle by moving to Colorado to meet new people, see different parts of the country, as well as learn how to work on a ranch.
 Gabe enjoys spending time with friends and family, participating in outdoor activities like camping, hiking and riding motorcycles.
 Gabe is most excited about getting to work with nature and learning about regenerative grazing and the positive effects it has on the environment.